PasswordlessAlliance/PasswordlessX1280-with-Java-RestAPI-webservice/README.md

    To follow the steps below, you will need to have the Passwordless X1280 server installed via docker.

-   Please refer to the link below for how to install the Passwordless X1280 docker integrated version.
+   Please refer to the link below for how to install the Passwordless-X1280-single version.

-   _To use the docker integrated version, you must allocate at least 1 CPU core and 1 GB of RAM to the Passwordless X1280 server._

    [https://hub.docker.com/r/dualauth/passwordless-x1280-single](https://hub.docker.com/r/dualauth/passwordless-x1280-single)